Responsibilities of building owners under AS 1851-2012

 Learn more about contracts for residential building work and how to get competitive quotes.

-If there is a concern about a specific fire practitioner or inspector, the building owner should initially try to resolve the complaint directly with the practitioner.
+If there is a concern about a specific fire practitioner, contractor or inspector, the building owner should initially try to resolve the complaint directly with the contractor.
 Building owners should communicate the complaint in writing and specify a preferred outcome.
 This approach ensures that businesses or individuals are fully aware of the situation and creates a record of communication.
 This is important if the matter needs to be investigated in the future.

 If the complaint is against a person or company that is licensed under the Home Building Act and the work is residential building work, a complaint can be lodged with Building Commission NSW.